srirams04/pocket-chess/README.md

 -   **Turtle:** Efficient 2D animation rendering.
 -   **MySQL/SQLite:** Database to store game statistics and moves played.
 -   **Flask:** Facilitates online gameplay by allowing for server-client interaction.

+## Getting Started

+- Run the setup.py file to install all the dependencies.
+- Run the main.py file to start the application.

 ## Developers